-Action sports are demanding… we all know that.
+Action and endurance sports are demanding… we all know that.
 As the competition heats up in pretty much every sport, you need to find advantages.
 One of those advantages is being aerobically (cardio) fit.
 I constantly get told at the track, “I can only do cardio once or twice week, so I don’t really bother because it’s not going to do anything.”
 This couldn’t be farther from the truth, and my response is always, “one cardio session is better than none, and two is better than one.”
 Even the odd cardio session will improve your ability to compete in your sport.
-There are a number of adaptations that happen in your body, and I have focused on 13 of them that will make you a better athlete, so get over the pile of excuses and get on the bike or put your running shoes on and hit the pavement… even for 15 or 20 minutes at a time.
+There are a number of adaptations that happen in your body when you do Cardio, and I have focused on 13 of them that will make you a better athlete, so get over the pile of excuses and get on the bike or put your running shoes on and hit the pavement… even for 15 or 20 minutes at a time.

-Adaptations to Aerobic Training
+Adaptations to Cardiovascular Training

 - Increase in the number and size of the mitochondria in your muscle cells.
-Mitochondria are essential the engines and furnace that produces energy that then becomes useable by your cells.
+Mitochondria are essential the engines and furnace that produces energy that then becomes usable by your cells.
 You need more and bigger mitochondria to improve your performance.

 - Increase in capillarization.
 When you train to be aerobically fit, your body produces more capillaries to allow blood to flow in your extremities.
 This is a good thing to deliver nutrients to your hard-working muscles and remove toxins during activity.